-Protein synthesis consists of two main processes: transcription and translation.
+There are two main processes that must occur to synthesize proteins: transcription and translation.
 During the process of transcription-which occurs in the nucleus-an mRNA molecule is created by reading the DNA.
 Note that DNA never "becomes" RNA; rather, the DNA is "read" to make an RNA molecule.
-The mRNA leaves the nucleus and then, through the process of translation, the mRNA is read to create an amino acid sequence which folds into a protein.
+The mRNA leaves the nucleus and then, through the process of translation, the mRNA is read to create an amino acid sequence that folds into a protein.